 6. Green tea

-Dark, richly coloured berries and fruit such as blueberries, strawberries, raspberries, blackberries, cranberries, as well as, purple grapes, acai and pomegranate are rich in antioxidants which have been shown to reduce LDL oxidation and reduce inflammation – key to reducing the risk for heart disease.
-Aim to have one half cup serving daily.
+Dark, richly coloured berries and fruit such as blueberries, strawberries, raspberries, blackberries, cranberries, as well as, purple grapes, acai, and pomegranate are rich in antioxidants which have been shown to reduce LDL oxidation and reduce inflammation – a key to reducing the risk for heart disease.
+Aim to have one half-cup serving daily.

 8. Raw nuts and seeds

 By keeping them raw, nuts and seeds maintain higher amounts of vitamin E.